Hottentotta tamulus: In Sri Lanka

 Originally, H. tamulus was not found in Sri Lanka.
 But from 2010 to 2013, experiments and other medical reports suggest that the species is also present in Sri Lanka.
 Few deaths were recorded from Jaffna peninsula in recent times.
 After observing medical reports and patients, a research team found three dead scorpion specimens and five live specimens as well.
-After series of observations from research team and other international scientists, it was revealed that the scorpion specimens belong to the species H. tamulus.
+After a series of observations from the research team and other international scientists, it was revealed that the scorpion specimens belong to the species H. tamulus.

 Deaths from H. tamulus were recorded in 2006, 2007 and 2009 as one patient per year.
 No cases were recorded in 2010.
 In 2011, 12 children in Jaffna died due to H. tamulus stings.
 In 2012, 80 patients were recorded.
 Out of them, 52% were female, 48% were male.
 30% from them were children between the age 3 and 12.

 In 2013, many H. tamulus stings were recorded, as many as four each week, again mostly in women and children.
 Usually, the drug Prazosin is recommended for H. tamulus stings.
 The drug can reduce the increasing blood pressure.